 Another great habit to cultivate is to stare into each other's eyes for several minutes before bed.
-Most people find prolonged eye contact with strangers highly uncomfortable, but this certainly shouldn't be the case in a romantic relationship and is often a great way to just connect with your partner after a long, hectic day.
-Simply sit or lie comfortably close together and look at each other for several minutes.
+Most people find prolonged eye contact with strangers highly uncomfortable, but this certainly shouldn't be the case in a romantic relationship and is often a great way to connect with your partner after a long, hectic day.
+Sit or lie comfortably close together and look at each other for several minutes.
 A good way to measure this time is to do it for the duration of a song you both like, and of course, you are allowed to blink.
 Doing this can lead quite naturally to some cuddling, which in itself is a good way to deepen your bond.
-If you want, you can also turn this time into one of discussion where you can tell your partner all that you love about them.
+If you want, you can also turn this time into one of discussion to tell your partner all that you love about them.

 Scheduling Special Times Together